 Conducting effective team meetings will be able to monitor and adjust resources and make informed budget decisions.
 Strategy review meetings will help highlight departments or programs that may need additional funding to be successful.
 They are also a good place to see if you need to increase/decrease your budget or your workforce.

-The people required to appear at the meeting will be leaders such as the CEO (Managing Director, Executive Director, City Manager, etc.) and the project’s direct manager.
+The people required to appear at the meeting will be the higher-ups such as the CEO (Managing Director, Executive Director, City Manager, etc.) and the project’s direct manager.

 Key players are required to have a say in planning, but not everyone is literally at the table.